Skip to main content

 No!
 Once you are in the Women’s Leadership Program, you cannot lose your scholarship or ability to participate in the program based on your gender identity.
 We understand that gender is fluid and a journey.
 We want to support all of our students on that journey and encourage them to be their authentic selves.

-Is the Women's Leadership Program open to transfer students?
+Is the Women's Leadership Program open to transfer students and/or current students who were not previously admitted to the program?

 As a four-year program, the Women's Leadership Program application is open to prospective first-year students only.
 Bentley offers students many other opportunities related to leadership and advancing gender equality.